Petahhh/hello-go/README.md

-# gohelloworld
+# hello-go

 Hello World sample in go
 includes a Dockerfile